 - A Trust Arrangement

-1. A Transfer on Death Deed or “Lady Bird” Deed
+1. A Transfer On Death Deed Or “Lady Bird Deed"

-Texas allows real estate to be transferred to the desired beneficiaries automatically on the death of the owners by either of these two types of deeds.
+Texas law allows real estate to be transferred to the desired beneficiaries automatically on the death of the owners by either of these two types of deeds.
 The transfer on death deed is a statutory form the Texas legislature approved which has limitations on the ability of the owners to transfer the property during their lifetimes without the consent of the “remaindermen,” or those persons who would receive the property on the death of the owners.
-The Lady Bird deed does not require that consent and gives the owners very broad power to deal with the property during their lifetimes.
+The "Lady Bird Deed" does not require that consent and gives the owners very broad power to deal with the property during their lifetimes.
 These are handy tools to eliminate the need for probate where the primary asset is real estate.

-2. Beneficiary Designations on Life Insurance, Brokerage Accounts and The Like
+2. Beneficiary Designations On Life Insurance, Brokerage Accounts, And The Like

 3. A Trust Arrangement

-Many people like the privacy a trust provides for the transfer of assets on death because it does not ever have to be made a public record, in contrast to a will, which does have to be filed at the county courthouse.
+Many people like the privacy a trust provides for the transfer of assets on death because it does not ever have to be made a public record, in contrast to a Will, which does have to be filed at the county courthouse.